The childcare industry needs more than financial assistance, it needs regulation reform

 Approximately $9.75 million was allocated in the first month of the grant, between April 18 through May 18.
 Rounds two and three will occur in subsequent months.
 The state received 5,401 applications or nearly 60% of all eligible providers.
 Of these, 84% were home-based or family care providers, and 16% were from centers.
 The state awarded grants to just 1,287 applicants, or about a quarter of those programs that applied.

 Before the pandemic, childcare was in crisis; parents could rarely access high-quality affordable care.
 But the coronavirus undoubtedly made things worse for the industry.
 Many providers have closed due to a combination of factors.
 Due to the stay at home orders, demand for childcare decreased, which decreased revenue for most providers.
 At the same time providers have been spending more on staff and cleaning in order to adhere to new distancing as well as sanitization rules.
 A lot of providers have had to dig into their own savings or rely on volunteer help just to stay open during the pandemic.

-This is bad for kids, parents and the economy.
-Without the usual childcare arrangements, families suffer, parents suffer, and work arrangements suffer.
+This is bad for kids, parents, and the economy.
+Without the usual childcare arrangements, families and parents suffer, and so do work arrangements.
 Parents face difficulty juggling school and childcare.
 Most of them quit work or reduce work hours which reduces their income.
 Children also lose since they fall behind in learning and social development.
 The economy additionally suffers when parents miss work or become less productive due to issues with childcare.
 The coronavirus has guaranteed that it is going to be hard for parents to go to work if schools are closed and childcare is hard to find.